-In the first place, if God could “immaculately conceive” a fetus in the womb of a woman to make a “perfect human being,” all human beings would have been, and would now be, perfect.
+In the first place, if God could magically conceive a fetus in the womb of a woman to make a “perfect human being,” all human beings would have been, and would now be, perfect.

 In the second place, when it was written in the book of Isaiah that the son of man who fulfills prophecy would be “called from the womb to be God’s servant,” the prophet was not talking about a virgin birth, nor was he talking about Jesus of Nazareth.
-He was talking about the one who would be "like Jacob," one whose life was foreseen by God even when he was formed in the womb.
-(See the article on Isaiah Chapter 53.)
+He was talking about the one who would be "like Jacob" (see Isaiah 49:1-7), who like the original Jacob struggles with God, whose life was foreseen by God even when he was formed in the womb.

 The theology of Christian Apologetics tries to defend and prove that doctrine because it has long been and still is refuted today by many Jewish Rabbinical scholars, and it is questioned and even refuted by many modern Christian scholars, like Karen Armstrong, Marcus Borg, Dominic Crossan and other members of the respected Jesus Seminar, as well as retired Rev. John Shelby Spong, William Sloan Coffin, Robert Boston, Robert Fuller, and Michael Barkun, among many others modern religious scholars and authors.
 And rightly so.